SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("watchOS") {
-        On watchOS, the close button, styled with ``SKNavigationButtonStyle``, appears as a circular button with an `xmark` icon in the top-left corner when visible.
+        On watchOS, the `hideCloseButton` option controls the visibility of a circular close button with an `xmark` icon in the top-left corner, styled with `SKNavigationButtonStyle`.
+This is critical for glanceable interfaces, where clear dismissal options enhance usability on small screens.
+Hiding the button ensures controlled dismissal for critical tasks.
         @TabNavigator {
             @Tab("watchOS 26 and Newer") {
-                The close button is a circular button with no background, a liquid glass effect, and an `xmark` icon, skipping text.
+                For watchOS 26 and newer, the close button is a circular button with no background, a liquid glass effect, and an `xmark` icon, omitting text for clarity.
+Setting `.hideCloseButton(true)` requires programmatic dismissal, ideal for mandatory interactions on wearables.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-watchOS26", alt: "Close Button Visible") {